Book A Call With Wendy

 2. Developing a diversified practice is a social pursuit, not a lone pursuit.
 You can super-charge your learning and growth by hearing others’ experiences of what works and what doesn’t work.
 We are social animals.
 You don’t have to do this alone, and in fact, developing your practice alongside others has many benefits.
 You will go further, faster, with others on a similar journey.
 You will go even further when you’re connecting with people from different sectors, different countries, and different backgrounds as psychologists.
 Take advantage of the diverse group!

-Please take this post as a rousing call out to all psychologists out there, who might be interested in diversifying the services and products you offer, or already do.
+Please take this post as a rousing call out to all of you psychologists and therapists out there, who might be interested in diversifying the services and products you offer, or already do.

 Working with a group will accelerate your learning.
-It’s often cheaper than private coaching and more fun too.
-The relationships and connections you make across different domains of psychology are invaluable, especially if you’re looking to work beyond your current customers.
+It’s often more cost effective overall than private coaching and more fun too.
+The relationships and connections you make across different domains of psychology are **invaluable**, especially if you’re looking to work beyond your current customers.

 It enables you to extend greater choice to your customers and is almost guaranteed to help you create something far better than anything you could have come up with working on your own.